blackfuel/asuswrt-merlin-tools/README.md

 git push -f origin master
 ```

-### Archive a github repo for source package distribution, like the OpenWRT does
+### Create local archive of github repo for source package distribution, like the OpenWRT does
 ```
 # EXAMPLE: archive the original dnscrypt-proxy 1.9.5 for source package distribution
 cd $HOME